 We have four halls of residence which are open to groups of students, with different standard tenancy lengths.

-- Harrow Hall: New and continuing undergraduates (38 week tenancy) and postgraduates on courses at Harrow (38 week tenancy with the option to extend throughout the summer).
+- Harrow Hall: New and continuing undergraduates (38 week tenancy) and postgraduates on courses at Harrow (38 week tenancy with the option to extend throughout the summer for academic reasons).

 - Marylebone Hall: Study Abroad and Exchange students, continuing undergraduates (38 week tenancy) and postgraduates (38 week tenancy).